ComposableFi/composable/docs/docs/products/CHAOS-fNFT-overview.md

 fNFTs create an even more effective route for bonding and building a treasury of protocol-owned liquidity and strategic assets.
 Instead of selling bonds for PICA, the protocol will be able to offer bonds for xPICA directly, therefore meaning that the PICA has already been committed to longer-term locks.
 Bonds will be offered for varying tenors of xPICA, e.g different discounts for 1 year locked, 2 year locked etc. These bonds represent longer lock periods of the underlying PICA tokens, and as such help deepen liquidity on the Picasso treasury, via protocol-owned liquidity.
-Resultantly, this helps overcome the issue of mercenary capital.

-fNFTs create an even more effective route for bonding and building a treasury of protocol-owned liquidity and strategic assets.
-Instead of selling bonds for PICA, the protocol will be able to offer bonds for xPICA directly, therefore meaning that the PICA has already been committed to longer-term locks.
-Bonds will be offered for varying tenors of xPICA, e.g different discounts for 1 year locked, 2 year locked etc. These bonds represent longer lock periods of the underlying PICA tokens, and as such help deepen liquidity on the Picasso treasury, via protocol-owned liquidity.